CezarHirsescu/Git-Cheatsheet/README.md

 ## Ignoring Files in Git

 In git we have the ability to ignore files and folders that we don't want to track.
-We use a file called `.gitignore` to sepecify which folders and files must be commited. `.gitignore` is added in the root of a git project and is usually added when a repository is first created.
+We use a file called `.gitignore` to specify which folders and files must be committed. `.gitignore` is added in the root of a git project and is usually added when a repository is first created.

 ### Git ignore rules
 Inside .gitignore, type the files and folders you want to ignore.